dhemery/evernote2markdown/Readme.md

 **The steps `evernote2markdown` takes:**

 1. Copy HTML files from `./from-evernote/` to `./intermediate/`
-1. Clean up the HTML files using `sed` with the `patch-html` script.
+1. Clean up the intermediate HTML files using `sed` with the `patch-html` script.
 1. Run `pandoc` to convert the intermediate HTML files to markdown, and place the results in `./markdown/`
 1. Clean up the markdown files using `sed` with the `patch-markdown` script.